bloxstreet/support/staff-information/store-jobs.md

 ## Information
 {:.text-red-300}

-While in-game, uniforms must be visible while on duty.
+While on duty, uniforms must be visible.
 Professionalism to a certain degree is required at all times, regardless of whether a staff member is on or off duty.

 Utilize the following commands to go off and back on duty.